Cătălin Predoiu

-Cătălin Marian Predoiu (/ro/; born 27 August 1968) is a Romanian politician and lawyer who served as the interim prime minister of Romania from 6 May 2025 to 23 June 2025, following the resignation of Marcel Ciolacu; from 12 June to 15 June 2023, following the resignation of Nicolae Ciucă; and from 6 February to 9 February 2012, following the resignation of Emil Boc.
+Cătălin Marian Predoiu (Note: /ro/) (born 27 August 1968) is a Romanian politician and lawyer who served as the interim prime minister of Romania from 6 May 2025 to 23 June 2025, following the resignation of Marcel Ciolacu; from 12 June to 15 June 2023, following the resignation of Nicolae Ciucă; and from 6 February to 9 February 2012, following the resignation of Emil Boc.

 He had previously been the Minister of Justice three times from 2008 to 2012, 2019 to 2020, and from 2021 to 2023.

 Early life and education

 Cătălin Predoiu graduated from the Faculty of Law at the University of Bucharest in 1991.
 In 1994 he completed a training program in commercial law at the Caen Bar in France.
 Since 2003 he is a member of the Council of Bucharest Bar Association.

 Between 1994 and 2005 he taught commercial law as a lecturer at University of Bucharest.
 Predoiu published several articles and studies about commercial law and has received a prize from the Romanian Academy as a co-author of a law treatise.
 He completed his Ph.D. degree in commercial banks in 2004.

 Predoiu was an associate lawyer at the Zamfirescu, Racoți, Predoiu (ZRP) law partnership until 2008 working as a commercial and corporate governance lawyer.
 His law firm assisted Rompetrol, the company owned by fellow Liberal Dinu Patriciu, as well as the American company Cross Lander during the controversial privatization and bankruptcy of ARO SUV producer.

 Predoiu was a member of the board of directors of the state-owned CEC Bank until March 2008, when he resigned due to incompatibility of office.